 That’s why secured cards are one of the best ways to build and improve credit.
 And after a few months of disciplined use, you might even be able to upgrade your credit limit — or qualify for an unsecured card with a better rewards program.

-Generally speaking, you need a “good to excellent” credit score to apply for top rewards cards like the Discover it® Cash Back or Chase Sapphire Preferred® Card.
+Generally speaking, you need a “good to excellent” credit score to apply for top rewards cards like the Discover it® Cash Back.
 Secured cards, on the other hand, will consider scores much lower — some cards don’t even require a credit check to apply.

 But credit isn’t the only factor to consider.
 Some secured cards, like the Capital One® Secured Mastercard®, have other criteria, like having a bank account.
 Always make sure you understand the requirements before you apply.

 If you are on the fence about applying and worried you won’t get approved for any number of bad credit credit cards, a secured credit card is usually a solid bet.
 And remember, a secured credit card doesn’t have to be forever.
 The goal of getting a secured credit card should be using it long enough to improve your credit score so that you can upgrade to an unsecured credit card with better perks.